The Real Cost of Helicopter Ownership

 But Wait!
 There’s More!

 And then there are the Airworthiness Directives, Service Bulletins, and Service Letters.
 Because I operate under Part 135, these are not optional.
-So yes, we changed the orientation of the fuel control because some idiot who likely left his helicopter out in the rain all the time was getting water in his fuel — even though my helicopter was based in the desert, where it rarely rained, and was kept in a hangar.
-And we replaced the seat belt attachment points and changed the throttle link and swapped out the frame tube clamp and fiddled with the throttle linkage and changed the fuel hose supports and replaced the hard fuel lines and replaced the gascolator assembly and did something to the clutch actuator fuse holder wiring.
+So yes, I changed the orientation of the fuel control because some idiot who likely left his helicopter out in the rain all the time was getting water in his fuel — even though my helicopter was based in the desert, where it rarely rained, and was kept in a hangar.
+And I replaced the seat belt attachment points and changed the throttle link and swapped out the frame tube clamp and fiddled with the throttle linkage and changed the fuel hose supports and replaced the hard fuel lines and replaced the gascolator assembly and did something to the clutch actuator fuse holder wiring.
 Each one of these required maintenance items cost money — sometimes thousands of dollars.
 And none of them were included in Robinson’s estimate of costs.

 A service bulletin that became an airworthiness directive required inspection and then repainting (or replacement) of the main rotor blades.
 To stay in compliance in my extremely corrosive (think dust) operating environment, I’ve had the blades removed and repainted twice in six years.
 It costs about $1,500 each time.